jsbin/learn/content/help/pro.md

 Eventually we decided that to spend full time on JS Bin, and to invest fully in it's infrastructure, JS Bin needed to sustain itself, hence Pro status.

-If you don't want (or need) Pro, but you want to support the project, maybe [donate via Gratipay](https://gratipay.com/jsbin/) instead?
+If you want to support the project, you can [donate via OpenCollective](https://opencollective.com/jsbin/contribute)

 <center><a class="actionButton actionButton-primary actionButton-jumbo actionButton-rounded" href="http://jsbin.com/upgrade">Upgrade to Pro</a></center>